bhauman/bhauman.github.com/drafts/housing-bubble.md

 to live in.

-Environmentally speaking the total energy input of the structure is a fraction of what is used in conventional construction.
+Environmentally speaking the total energy input of the structure is a tiny fraction of what is used in conventional construction.
 The polypropylene plastic is as benign as plastic can be and is 100% recycled and recyclable.